syncfusion-content/flutter-docs/Flutter/range-slider/customization.md

 ### Labels color

-You can change the active and inactive label style of the range slider using the `activeLabelStyle` and `inactiveLabelStyle` properties respectively.
+You can change the active and inactive label appearance of the range slider using the `activeLabelStyle` and `inactiveLabelStyle` properties respectively.

 N> You must import the `theme.dart' library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSliderTheme`](https://help.syncfusion.com/flutter/range-slider/customization).